 Allogeneic hematopoietic stem cell transplant is the only curative treatment for patients with Fanconi anemia20.
 However, alternative treatments are beneficial and include administration of oral androgens (improvement of blood counts in 50% of FA-patients), administration of G-CSF (granulocyte-colony stimulating factor), and others20.

-CENTOGENE offers the Fanconi anemia panel, including full gene sequencing (genes: BRCA2, BRIP1, ERCC4, FANCA, FANCB, FANCC, FANCD2, FANCE, FANCF, FANCG, FANCI, FANCL, FANCM, PALB2, RAD51C, SLX4, UBE2T, XRCC2) and deletion/duplication analysis of selected genes (FANCD2, BRIP1, FANCB, PALB2, BRCA2, FANCA, RAD51C).
-In addition, any of the genes in the Fanconi anemia panel can also be ordered individually, for full gene sequencing and deletion/duplication analysis.
+CENTOGENE offers the Fanconi anemia panel, including sequencing (genes: BRCA2, BRIP1, ERCC4, FANCA, FANCB, FANCC, FANCD2, FANCE, FANCF, FANCG, FANCI, FANCL, FANCM, PALB2, RAD51C, SLX4, UBE2T, XRCC2) and deletion/duplication analysis of selected genes (FANCD2, BRIP1, FANCB, PALB2, BRCA2, FANCA, RAD51C).
+In addition, any of the genes in the Fanconi anemia panel can also be ordered individually, for sequencing and deletion/duplication analysis.